Gevork Kotiantz: Biography

 He was born on 12 November 1909 in Shusha, Elizavetpol Governorate in the family of craftsman jeweler.
 In the same year his family moved to the North Caucasus in Pyatigorsk.

 In 1927-1929 Kotiantz engaged in a private Art studio in Pyatigorsk, independently studied paintings of outstanding artists of the past through books and reproductions, and a lot painted from the life.
 In 1929, he became a member of the Pyatigorsk branch of the AKhR — Association of Artists of the Revolution (Ассоциация художников революции, Assotsiatsia Khudozhnikov Revolutsii or AKhR, 1928-1932).

 In 1930 for the first time Kotiantz participated in Art exhibition in Pyatigorsk, then in the cities of the North Caucasus Essentuki, Kislovodsk, Mineral Waters.

 In 1931-1932, Kotiantz worked as an artist at the Museum of the Revolution in Pyatigorsk, where he tried his hand in the genre of historical and revolutionary paintings.
 Several of his works were purchased by the museum.

 In 1933, he was sent to study in Leningrad.
 In 1934-1935 Kotiantz engaged at the Higher Training Courses of Artists where he studied of known painters and art educators Pavel Naumov, Alexander Karev, and Rudolf Frentz.
 In this time Kotiantz continues to work on historical and revolutionary genre, his painting "Kirov in Baku" was awarded the second prize of the All-Russian Academy of Arts.

 In the same years he discovered to himself the art of the French impressionists, which largely changed the direction of his own creative quest.
 After completing the Higher Training Courses, Kotiantz worked in Leningrad City Committee of Artists.

-In 1936, Kotiantz was called to service in the Red Army, in 1939-1940 he took part as a soldier in the Soviet-Finnish war known as the Winter war of 1939–1940.
+In 1936, Kotiantz was called to service in the Red Army, in 1939-1940 he took part as a soldier in the Soviet-Finnish war known as the Winter War of 1939–1940.
 In 1940, he was demobilized and returned to creative work.
 In the same year he was admitted to the Leningrad Union of Soviet Artists.

-From the early days of Great Patriotic war Kotiantz in the Red Army on the Leningrad Front.
-He fought a signalman in the 23rd Army.
+From the early days of the Great Patriotic War Kotiantz served in the Red Army on the Leningrad Front.
+He fought as a signalman in the 23rd Army.
 He was wounded twice, marked by military awards, including the Order of the Red Star, Medal "For the Defence of Leningrad", Medal for Battle Merit, Medal "For the Victory Over Germany", Order of the Patriotic War.
 He demobilized in 1945 with the rank of sergeant.

 In 1945-1946, Kotiantz taught drawing and painting at the Tavricheskaya Art School in Leningrad.
 Simultaneously, he hard restored his creative skills that were lost during the war.
 It was during this period that he enjoyed the expressive possibilities of color.
 In 1947, he married Catherine Kostromeeva, who taught French.
 In 1948, they had a daughter, Tatiana.